Robust offset-free constrained Model Predictive Control with Long Short-Term Memory Networks -- Extended version: Problem formulation and control algorithm

 where $u_{max} \in \mathbb{R}$ and is typically equal to 1, and

-where $y_{lb}, y_{ub} \in \mathbb{R}^p$.
+where $y_{min}, y_{max} \in \mathbb{R}^p$.

-To achieve null error at steady state and robust constraint satisfaction, the LSTM model is augmented with a disturbance term $d$, that takes into account all the uncertainties.
-Then, an observer based on the equations of the LSTM model provides an estimation $\hat{x}$ of the state $x$ of the LSTM and an estimation $\hat{d}$ of the disturbance $d$.
+To achieve null error at steady state the LSTM model is augmented with an asymptotically constant disturbance term $d$.
+Then an observer based on the equations of the LSTM model provides an estimation $\hat{x}$ of the state $x$ of the LSTM and an estimation $\hat{d}$ of the disturbance $d$.
 At each sampling instant the current values of the normalized set-point $y^0$ and of the disturbance estimation $\hat{d}$ are used by a Reference calculator to compute the current values of input and state set-points $\Bar{u}$ and $\Bar{x}$ for the MPC.
-The last block is the MPC, that solves a FHOCP and gives in output the first element of the optimal control sequence.
-Since in the control problem formulation output constraints are considered, to ensure recursive feasibility in presence of the observer estimation error and time-varying set points, it is necessary to rely on a robust MPC.
+The last block is the MPC, that solves a FHOCP and gives in output the first element of the achieved optimal control sequence.
+Since in the control problem formulation output constraints are considered, to ensure recursive feasibility in presence of the observer estimation error and time variant set-points, it is necessary to rely on a robust MPC.

+As usually done for the analysis of offset-free control schemes, closed-loop stability and constraint satisfaction will be proven in Section \ref{subsec:feasibility-stability} under the assumption that the plant behaves according to its LSTM model with an asymptotically constant additive disturbance $d$, as reported in Fig. \ref{fig:nominal_block_diagram}, while offset-free will be shown in Section \ref{subsec:offset-free} for the real closed-loop system (Fig. \ref{fig:block_diagram}) under the assumption that closed-loop convergence is not lost.

-In the following Subsections the different components of the control scheme are presented in detail.
+In the following subsections the different components of the control scheme are presented in detail.